Get your Instant Video Cost Calculator now!

 “You can also click on “SEE MORE” below the chart and it’ll show you all those sections together (and more!) for each video on its own, or a general overview.”

-Views
+1. YouTube Views

 YouTube Views Panel

-Views are probably one of the most common YouTube Analytics metrics because it helps you see if your video is reaching your audience or not.
+Views are probably one of the simplest YouTube metrics you can start analyzing, as they give you a quick, broad overview of how many people are watching your content.
 Having a high number of organic views means your videos are ranking in search pages, and that’s awesome!
 But being popular and having a solid view count is just the tip of the iceberg.
-Let’s see why.
-This is the video we’re analyzing as an example:
+Views alone aren’t enough to measure your videos’ success: in addition to many views, you also want to have a high Average Watch Time (which I’ll tackle next).

 .Explainer Video Production Process Yum Yum Videos

-Watch Time
+2. YouTube Watch Time

 YouTube Watch Time Panel